SandyRodger/JS230_DOM_manipulation_and_browser_events/README.md

 3. "Elem1 Listener triggered!" will print, the other will not, regardlesss of whether `on capture` is set to true or not.
   - correct.

+#### Describe the three phases of the propagation of a DOM event (LSbot refined)

+- After an event fires it goes through 3 phases:

+Phase 1: Capturing
+- The event gets dispatched to the global `window` object.
+- then to the `document` object
+- then to the target element (ie the element on which the event has fired) via all nodes on on the inheritance chain between `document` and itself.
+- If a third argument of `true` has been added to the `.addEventListener()` function then it is during this part of propagation that the event handler is invoked, otherwise the third optional argument defaults to `false` and the event handler is called during the bubbling phase

+Phase 2: Target -> this is when the event lands on the node that triggered the event.

+Phase 3: Bubbling -> The event then traverses the route established in phase one, but in reverse.

 ### [10	Preventing Propagation and Default Behaviors](https://launchschool.com/lessons/0e674886/assignments/b22cabb4)